 Unless otherwise expressly stated, the capitalized terms used but not defined herein shall have the respective meanings assigned to such terms in the EPC Contract.

-Phase III Substantial Completion on Fuel Oil.
+Phase III Provisional Completion.

-Substantial Completion on Fuel Oil shall be determined in accordance with Section 11.6 of the EPC Contract as if natural gas had been available.
+Contractors shall cause Phase III of the Facility to achieve Provisional Completion in accordance with Section 11.5 of the EPC Contract.
+Subject to Section 4 of this letter agreement, Contractors shall demobilize their personnel from the Site following acceptance by SCC of Contractors’ Provisional Completion Certificate.

-Compensation for Commissioning on Fuel Oil
+Compensation for Commissioning on Fuel Oil.

-SCC agrees to pay to Contractors on or before _________________, 2001 the sum of Five Million Six Hundred Thirty Thousand Dollars ($5,630,000) in full compensation for all of Contractors’ costs, including without limitation, grid delays, shift premium costs, schedule inefficiencies, out of sequence work, and other indirect costs through December 18, 2000.
-In the event that Contractors’ schedule as agreed upon by the parties for commissioning on Fuel Oil is extended for reasons for which SCC or the Owner is responsible or for grid unavailability, SCC will compensate Contractors at the rate of Thirty Thousand Dollars ($30,000) per day for each day of delay.
+On or before _________________, 2001, SCC shall pay to Contractors the sum of [Five Million Six Hundred Thirty Thousand Dollars ($5,630,000)] in full compensation for all of Contractors’ costs and price adjustments through the date of this Agreement, including, without limitation, all shift premium costs all costs related to grid delays, schedule inefficiencies, and out of sequence work, and all other indirect costs incurred by Contractors.
+In the event that Contractors fail to cause Phase III of the Facility to achieve Provisional Completion on or before February [___], 2001, and such failure is caused by a delay for which SCC is responsible under the terms of the EPC Contract, SCC will compensate Contractors at the rate of Thirty Thousand Dollars ($30,000) per day for each day of such delay.

-Bonus for Early Completion on Fuel Oil

-SCC agrees that if commissioning and performance testing on Fuel Oil is completed by Contractors on or before February 14, 2001, during which period the parties have assumed nine days of delay, SCC will pay to Contractors an early completion bonus of Fifteen Thousand Dollars ($15,000) per day for each day Contractors complete commissioning and performance testing before such date.
-By way of example: if Contractors complete commissioning and performance testing on February 5, 2001, a bonus of $135,000 (9 days X $15,000/day) will be paid to Contractors by SCC.

-Phase III Commissioning and Performance Testing on Natural Gas
+Phase III Substantial Completion.

-Notwithstanding the fact that Substantial Completion shall have been achieved on Fuel Oil, subject to Contractors’ receipt of sixty (60) days’ prior written notice of the availability of natural gas to permit Contractors to remobilize to the Site, Contractors agree to commission the Facility and conduct a Performance Test using natural gas to demonstrate compliance with Contractors’ performance guarantees.
+Upon receipt by Contractors of sixty (60) days’ prior written notice of the availability of natural gas at the Site, Contractors agree to (i) remobilize their personnel to the Site, (ii) commission the Facility using natural gas, and (iii) cause Phase III of the Facility to achieve Substantial Completion in accordance with Section 11.6 of the EPC Contract[; provided, however, that, if Contractors have caused Phase III of the Facility to pass the Sound Level Test on fuel oil in connection with Provisional Completion of Phase III of the Facility, Contractors shall not be required to demonstrate that Phase III of the Facility is capable of passing the Sound Level Test on natural gas as required by Section 11.6(vii) of the EPC Contract].
+Contractors shall provide to SCC and Owner written notice of the date on which Contractors commence commissioning of the Facility using natural gas.

-The test protocol for the Phase III Natural Gas Performance Test will be in accordance with Exhibit E – Performance Test Procedure, which is to be mutually agreed.
-Excluding the Sound Level Test and Specific Performance Sound Level Guarantees as described in Section 13.8 of the EPC Contract which may be satisfied during performance testing for Substantial Completion on Fuel Oil, all applicable completion and performance guarantees set forth in Article 13 of the EPC Contract will remain in force and apply to the Performance Test on natural gas.
+The test protocol for the Phase III Performance Test, using natural gas, will be in accordance with Exhibit E – Performance Test Procedure[, which test protocol is to be mutually agreed].
+All applicable completion and performance guarantees set forth in Article 13 of the EPC Contract will remain in force and apply to the Performance Test using natural gas[; provided, however, that, if Contractors have caused Phase III of the Facility to pass the Sound Level Test on fuel oil in connection with Provisional Completion of Phase III of the Facility, Contractors shall not be required to demonstrate that Phase III of the Facility is capable of satisfying the Sound Level Guarantees set forth in Section 13.8 of the EPC Contract].

+Notwithstanding anything to the contrary herein or in the EPC Contract, in the event that natural gas is not available at the Site on or before [March 31, 2002], Contractors shall not be required to cause Phase III of the Facility to achieve Substantial Completion; provided, however, that the parties shall in good faith negotiate mutually satisfactory terms and conditions upon which Contractors shall perform the commissioning and performance testing of the Facility, using natural gas, upon the availability of natural gas at the Site.

-Facility Oversight during Period between Substantial Completion on Fuel Oil and Commissiong and Performance Testing on Natural Gas.
+Facility Oversight during Period between Provisional Completion of Phase III of the Facility and Commencement of Commissioning and Performance Testing Using Natural Gas.